 The New South Wales Rural Fire Service is the world's largest volunteer firefighting organization.
-It was formed in 1997 to provide a single command structure for the many bushfire brigades in the state.
+It was formed in 1997 to provide a single command structure for the almost 2,000 rural fire brigades with a total volunteer membership of more than 76,000.
 This allowed the kind of massive firefighting response (150K JPEG) required when unusually large fires hit the Blue Mountains district in 2013.
 (AAP photo by Dan Himbrechts from 2013 Blue Mountains bushfires.)

 Fires like the one that destroyed Leura eventually led to the formation of the NSW Rural Fire Service.

 This CJ-3B labelled as "BMCC Bush Fire Vehicle" was operated by the Blue Mountains City Council prior to the formation of the RFS.
 This slide taken in Katoomba (a mile west of Leura) in 1972 shows the Jeep with a Land Rover also carrying a sign saying "Bush Fire Control."
 See the full photo (600K JPEG) courtesy of the Blue Mountains Library.
 I would like to find more details or photos of this Jeep.

 The right-hand-drive Jeep has a canvas water bag on the front, to keep drinking water cool by evaporation -- thanks to David Mercer for identifying that.
 It's difficult to see whether the Jeep is carrying any firefighting equipment.

 Quite a collection of vehicles seen here, including a couple of jeeps and a Blitz truck.
 According to the caption on this undated newspaper photo, firefighters from seven brigades were assembling near Springwood, west of Sydney on the edge of Blue Mountains National Park.

 John Scicluna who found the clipping said, "I'm thinking the photo was taken around 1957.
 There was a big firestorm then and the next in the area wasn't until 1977."